 \end{example}

 The Doyle spirals are the image of a hexagonal lattice in the complex plane $\CC$ by exponential maps~\cite{Beardon94}.
 In \cite{Bobenko2001}, \textit{conformally symmetric circle packings} were defined as a generalization of the Doyle spirals.
-In order to generate such circle packings, the determination of the radius of each circle is also necessary, which is not the scope of this article.
 From the aspect of the golden angle method, packings with the Voronoi cells of varying volumes have been investigated in \cite{Sushida2017}, \cite{Yamagishi2017}.
+In order to generate such circle packings, the determination of the radius of each circle is also necessary, which is not discussed in this article.